 Can you lose your house with a reverse mortgage?

-When refinancing with a reverse mortgage, you could lose your home, but only if:
+When refinancing with a reverse mortgage, you could lose your home if:

 - You don’t live in the home or use it as a primary residence.